anyswap/Anyswap-FAQ/General Questions.rst

 Q. What pairs are available on the Anyswap DEX?

-A. The exchange is new and at the moment the pairs available are FSN-ANY and FSN-aUSDT.
-Other pairs will arrive shortly, including aBTC, aETH, aXRP, aLTC, aBNB, aXMR and many more.
+A. The exchange is new and at the moment the pairs available are FSN-ANY, FSN-aUSDT and FSN-aETH.
+Other pairs will arrive shortly, starting imminently with aBTC and then including aXRP, aLTC, aBNB, aXMR and many more.
 This is subject to audits having been successfully completed for each chain and to sufficient liquidity provision being available.
-In the short term all pairings will be with FSN, although users can swap between any two assets such as between ANY and aUSDT as well as the FSN pairs.
+In the short term all pairings will be with FSN, although users can swap between any two assets such as between ANY and aUSDT, or aETH and aUSDT as well as the FSN pairs.
 In these cases, the fees will apply twice (i.e. 2 x 0.4%).

 Q. What are the fees for using the exchange?